-Collection of used motor oil from all statewide, Program-participating locations yielded 461,519 gallons of used motor oil in calendar year 2014.
-Since 1988, the Program has expanded from 44 collection sites to the current 132 operational sites and has recovered more than 16.3 million gallons of used motor oil.
+Collection of used motor oil from all statewide, Program-participating locations yielded 463,619 gallons of used motor oil in calendar year 2015.
+This is a slight increase from the 461,519 gallons collected in 2014.
+Since its inception in 1988, the Program has expanded from 44 collection sites to the current 134 operational sites and has recovered more than 16.7 million gallons of used motor oil over this time period.
 Used motor oil and antifreeze collection results are summarized at the end of the report.
 Copies of the detailed used motor oil and antifreeze collection records for the participating Program sites are attached as well.

-Key calendar year 2014 Program accomplishments include the following:
+Key Calendar Year 2015 Program Accomplishments

-- ☑ Collection of 461,519 gallons of used motor oil from Program-sponsored locations; - ☑ Collection of 27,444 gallons of used antifreeze from Program-sponsored locations; - Added antifreeze collection service to a number of Program-sponsored locations - ☑ Added used oil filter collection service to a number of Program-sponsored locations; - Collected and recycled 196 drums of used oil filters - Working to expand Program state-wide - ☑ Continued participation of 132 Program-sponsored collection locations throughout the State: - Added new collection sites to the Program; - Added new site in Anne Arundel County - ☑ Repaired / upgraded rain shelters; - Constructed new rain shelter at Hidden Harbour Marina in Anne Arundel County - Constructed new rain shelter at Bohemia Vista Marina in Cecil County
+Collection of 463,619 gallons of used motor oil from Program-sponsored locations, up from 2014.

+Collection of 21,335 gallons of used antifreeze from Program-sponsored locations:

+Replaced over 20 antifreeze drums at a number of Program-sponsored locations.

+Added used oil filter collection service to a number of Program-sponsored locations:

+- 1 Collected and recycled 298 drums of used oil filters, up from 196 in 2014. - Continued participation of 134 Program-sponsored collection locations throughout the State. - \checkmark Added new a collection site to the Program: - Added new site in Allegany County. - 3 Prepared January 2016 by the Maryland Environmental Service, 259 Najoles Road, Millersville, Maryland 21108, telephone (410) 729-8370, fax (410) 729-8383.

+Repaired / upgraded rain shelters:

+Upgraded rain shelter at Queen Anne's County Public Landing in Queen Anne's County.

+Repaired / upgraded secondary containments:

+- New concrete pads were poured for the upgrade to the Town of Abingdon used oil convenience site. - New concrete pad was poured to enable placement of an additional tank at the Baltimore County Central Acceptance Facility.

-- ☑ Repaired / upgraded secondary containments; - Landfill liner was removed from the secondary containment and properly disposed of by Queen Anne's County; asphalt millings replaced the liner, then portable spill pallets were installed at the Centreville Transfer Station - Repaired the catwalk and added non-slip surface paint at the Town of Sykesville in Carroll County - Portable spill pallets added to sites in St. Mary's and Kent Counties - ☑ Upgraded and replaced older above-ground storage tanks; - Replaced an older 275 gallon single-wall tank with a new 500 gallon double-wall tank at Hidden Harbour Marina in Anne Arundel County - Replaced three older 275 gallon single-wall tanks with three new 300 gallon double-wall tanks at the Town of Sykesville in Carroll County - Replaced two older 275 gallon single-wall tanks with a new 500 gallon double-wall tank at the Town of Bel Air DPW in Harford County - Upgraded the 55-gallon antifreeze drums to a new 240 gallon double-wall tank at the Centreville Transfer Station in Queen Anne's County - Performed supplementary cleaning and maintenance at 65 Program-sponsored locations during the year; - Eight Harford County sites are cleaned twice weekly - ☑ Hazardous waste removed from 6 sites; - ☑ Working to expand used motor oil collection Program within the State; - Continued to maintain and update the used motor oil and antifreeze website that provides information regarding all Program-sponsored locations; - ☑ Continued to maintain and answer the Public Information Number 800-4RECYCLE (800-473-2935) in response to citizen inquiries concerning proper used motor oil and antifreeze disposal and the nearest collection site; - Performed annual inspections at all Program-sponsored locations during the year.
-Many sites were inspected on more than one occasion.
-MES conducted over 233 inspections. - 4 Prepared January 2015 by the Maryland Environmental Service, 259 Najoles Road, Millersville, Maryland 21108, telephone (410) 729-8370, fax (410) 729-8383.
+Upgraded and replaced older above-ground storage tanks:

+- Added a new 500-gallon double-wall tank at the Baltimore County Central Acceptance Facility. - Replaced two older 275 gallon single-wall tanks with one new 500-gallon doublewall tank at the Town of Abingdon in Harford County. - Replaced two older 275 gallon single-wall tank with two new 300-gallon doublewall tanks at Penn Mar Recycling and Mountainview Landfill in Allegany County. - Replaced leaking 500-gallon double-wall tank with a new 500-gallon double-wall tank at Newland Park Landfill Transfer Station in Wicomico County. - Performed supplementary cleaning and maintenance at 36 Program-sponsored locations during the year: - Eight Harford County sites are cleaned twice weekly (through an independent agreement between MES and the County). - Hazardous waste removal and spill cleanups performed at four sites.
+This represents one of the benefits to being in the Maryland Used Motor Oil Recycling Program. - Working to expand used motor oil collection Program within the State. - Maintained and updated the used motor oil and antifreeze website that provides information regarding all Program-sponsored locations.

+4 Prepared January 2016 by the Maryland Environmental Service, 259 Najoles Road, Millersville, Maryland 21108, telephone (410) 729-8370, fax (410) 729-8383.

+- Maintained and responded to citizen inquiries from the Public Information Number 800-4RECYCLE (800-473-2935).
+Most citizen inquiries concerned proper used motor oil and antifreeze disposal and the location of the nearest collection site. - Performed annual inspections at all 134 Program-sponsored locations during the year, some more than once.
+MES conducted over 166 inspections.